GoldenbergLab/lab-helper-codes/guides/hbs-grid/README.md

 you should see the console prompt changed to `remoter>`.
 Voilà, each command you send to your local R instance will be redirected to the remote instance.

-# Using rstudio with the compute power of the HBS grid
+### Using RStudio on HBS Grid

-The local rstudio environment pane is limited, but workable.
+The local RStudio environment pane is limited, but workable.

 It will create 'previews' of the objects in the remote environment, with the '_REMOTE' suffix.
 An important `remoter` function to know before we continue is `evalc()` which evaluate an object in the local environment, not the remote environment.
 For instance: